 There’s no support for other smart devices or routers at this time.
 Fortunately, there are plenty of VPNs that offer router support in the market.

 Sign-Up Process: A ‘meh’ experience

 Signing up was easy enough even if the website was a little bit buggy.
 Enter an email address, password, and verify your account to download and try out the ZenVPN service.

-Unfortunately, there’s no truly anonymous option like we’ve seen with VPNs such as Mullvad, but if you use throwaway details, it should be fine.
+Unfortunately, there are no easy anonymous options like we’ve seen with VPNs such as Windscribe VPN, but if you use throwaway details, it should be fine.
 There’s no avoiding the fact that you can only pay with your debit or credit card, though (see the Payment Methods section for more on that).